 Section 41.1 Amount.
 Members assigned to the classification of Fleet Technician I will be paid \$1,350 per calendar year for the maintenance repair, and replacement of their tools.
-Each Fleet Technician I shall receive his or her allowance via separate deposit on the third regularly scheduled pay distribution of each calendar year.
+Each Fleet Technician I will receive the allowance via separate deposit on the third regularly scheduled pay distribution of each calendar year.